Ranidu-Premathilaka/Ludo/Docs/Ludo Advanced.md

       * piece can't move

 Blocks can move
-  * blocks can only split by moving one troop out (ex block of 3 needs 2 turns to get rid of the block)
+  * blocks can only split by moving one piece out (ex block of 3 needs 2 turns to get rid of the block)
-  * blocks can move but the assigned (roll/number of troops)
+  * blocks can move but the assigned (roll/number of pieces)
   * assume a block can't eliminate a piece or a block of different size
   * a block of same size can be eliminated
-    * elimination points will be given to troops equally
+    * elimination points will be given to pieces equally

-  * troop should retain,
+  * piece should retain,
     * rotation
   * the sum of all moves = rollValue